 Article Picture

-If you are interested in having a cool spot to enjoy the best of bars in Sydney then why not visit the best of waterfront bars and have a drink near the blue waters and cool breeze.
-These bars are located between the harbour, the coastline and the rivers that snake back through Sydney with great seating arrangements watching the waves, sipping some awesome drinks with seaside snacks.
+If you want an excellent spot to enjoy the best bars in Sydney, then why not visit the best waterfront bars and drink near the blue waters and cool breeze?
+These bars are between the harbour, the coastline, and the rivers that snake back through Sydney with excellent seating arrangements, watching the waves and sipping some fantastic drinks with seaside snacks.

-Here are the best 11 waterfront bars giving an exotic water view and wonderful drinks.
+Here are the best 11 waterfront bars offering an exotic water view and wonderful drinks.

 1. Hacienda Bar Sydney